CJournal (CJL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CJournal Historical Price

-According to the latest data gathered on CJournal live price page, the current price of CJournal is 0.052725USD.
-The circulating supply of CJournal(CJL) is 164.42M CJL , giving it a market capitalization of $8.67M.
+According to the latest data gathered on CJournal live price page, the current price of CJournal is 0.052313USD.
+The circulating supply of CJournal(CJL) is 164.42M CJL , giving it a market capitalization of $8.61M.

 - 30 Days0.00%$ --$ 0.054921$ 0.051759